Keoladeo National Park Tour

 Keoladeo National Park is popularly called Bharatpur Bird Sanctuary.
 It is in Rajasthan.
-Among the top rated bird sanctuaries of India and the world.
+Among the top-rated bird sanctuaries of India and the world.
 It is a UNESCO World Heritage Site.
 The sanctuary is about 29 sq. km of dry and wet grassland.
 Bharatpur Bird Sanctuary is home to a large variety of resident as well as flocks of migratory birds, especially during winters.
 It is located just a bit off the most popular tourist triangle of Agra – Jaipur – Delhi and hence visited by a large number of visitors.

-Saras Crane Bird.
+Saras Crane Bird

 Saras Crane is the tallest flying bird in the world.
 The Saras Crane measures about 6 ft. in height and a wingspan of about 2.5 meters.
 According to our cycle-rickshaw driver cum guide, spotting them at Bharatpur is considered lucky for you.
-They are always seen in pairs, monogamous and are known to fast to death if the companion loses the life.
-As of now, they are vulnerable and considered endangered species.
-This bird could well be a pride of India.
+They are always seen in pairs, monogamous and are known to fast to death if the companion loses life.
+As of now, they are vulnerable and considered an endangered species.
+This bird could well be the pride of India.

-Pathways of Bharatpur Bird Sanctuary.
+Pathways of Bharatpur Bird Sanctuary

-A typical tree-lined, raised walking path amidst the low-lying wetlands is a delight for the explorers.
+A typical tree-lined raised walking path amidst the low-lying wetlands is a delight for the explorers.
 It helps cover the entire sanctuary on foot or on cycle rickshaw for bird watchers and photography enthusiasts.

-Sanctuary of Birds & Butterflies.
+Sanctuary of Birds & Butterflies

 Birds and Butterflies can be seen at a close distance here.
-While they are at relative comfort and feel safe with people and their cameras.
+While they are in relative comfort and feel safe with people and their cameras.
 There are several colorful butterflies in the national park.

 Scavengers like the Indian Fox can be seen crossing the path.
 They can be seen assessing the men intruding into their territories.
 Like this one crossed our path after posing for the photograph.

-A variety of Birds.
+A variety of Birds